 When will it be completed and when will services commence operating in the new hospital?

-CCDHB’s Child Health Service will transition into the new hospital building from late 2021, and the new children’s hospital is expected to open in early 2022.
+CCDHB’s Child Health Service will transition into the new hospital building in early 2022, and the Te Wao Nui building is expected to open in autumn 2022.

 Who does CCDHB’s Child Health Service cater for?